-1. Score 12.0 or higher on standardized reading test or 2.
-Complete a reading course with a grade of "C" or better in which competency for the course is a 12.0 grade level or higher.
-3. Earn a cumulative GPA of 3.0 for courses at the 100 level and above at the time of degree check.
+1. Accuplacer reading score of 74 or higher 2.
+Complete a reading course with a grade of C or better in which competency for the course is an Accuplacer reading score of 74 or higher.
+3. Earn a cumulative GPA of 3.0 for courses at the 100 level and above at the time of graduation.